benwinding/react-admin-import-csv/README.md

 const config: ImportConfig = {
   // Enable logging
   logging?: boolean;
+  // Disable the attempt to use "createMany", will instead just use "create" calls disableCreateMany?: boolean,
-  // Disable the attempt to use "createMany" and "updateMany", will instead just use "create" and "update" calls disableCreateOrUpdateMany?: boolean,
+  // Disable the attempt to use "updateMany", will instead just use "update" calls disableUpdateMany?: boolean,
   // Disable "import new" button disableImportNew?: boolean;
   // Disable "import overwrite" button